 “MAKE RICHLY APARTMENTS“

 Building a New China

 Chenggong New Town is a satellite city located within the proximity of Kunming.
-It was planned as the future administrative and employment center for Greater Kunming region and the first “Low-Carbon City” in the area.
-It was designed to house 1.5 million people featuring a series of interconnected communities.
+It was planned as the future administrative and employment center for the Greater Kunming region and the first “Low-Carbon City” in the area.
+It was designed to house 1.5 million people, featuring a series of interconnected communities.
 The construction started in 2003.
 I visited Chenggong three or four times.
 The area is mostly abandoned, except for the huge market Luo Si Wan and the new University campus.
-The government from 2000 has tried to attract new residents in the area but with no luck, despite the huge investment.
-In 2012 the population of the New Town was mostly composed by students, workers and security guards.
-However from 2004 to 2012 Chenggong was only a vast and dusty territory, a patchwork of separate urban hubs in various degrees of completion, interconnected by highways and large blocks.
+The government from 2000 has tried to attract new residents to the area, but with no luck, despite the huge investment.
+In 2012 the population of the New Town was mostly composed of students, workers, and security guards.
+However, from 2004 to 2012 Chenggong was only a vast and dusty territory, a patchwork of separate urban hubs in various degrees of completion, interconnected by highways and large blocks.
 The city is not expected to be complete until 20 years after they begin construction.
 Only then we can speculate on its success.

-Land in the edges of urban areas is purchased by municipalities at low rate, then it’s repurposed as urban, and is sold to land developers at the highest rate.
+Land in the edges of urban areas is purchased by municipalities at a low rate, then it’s repurposed as urban, and is sold to land developers at the highest rate.
 The benefits for the investors are colossal.
 To make the fastest profit, a developer buys new urban construction land from local governments as soon as it’s made available.
-According to the law, the developers must build something on the new purchased land almost immediately, despite the area lacks of infrastructures, services, and population.
+According to the law, the developers must build something on the newly purchased land almost immediately, despite the area’s lack of infrastructure, services, and population.

 Topics: urban village concept, china slum city, urban village concept, urban village China, urban village phenomenon in China, China slums photo, Chinese ghost town photos, Chinese ghost towns